a11yproject/a11yproject.com/src/posts/2018-11-26-resize-text.md

 ---
 layout: post
-title: "Resize text"
+title: Resize text
-category: "Quick test"
-description: "How to test the Resize Text WCAG Success Criterion"
+description: How to test the Resize Text WCAG Success Criterion.
 author: luis_garcia
-published: true
-categories:
+category: Quick test
+eleventyNavigation:
+  key: Quick test
+  title: Resize text
+tags:
-  - Quick Tests
+  - quicktest
 ---

 Resize text and make sure everything on the page works.
 Repeat until you get to 200% zoom.
 Seems simple?
 It is.